Where History, Craft, and Couture Come to Life

 Why Patterns Matter:

-Unlike traditional costume museums that focus solely on preserving garments and cloth, we emphasize preserving the information and techniques embedded within the patterns.
 These patterns are the designer's philosophies written on paper, they are heritage documents that are vital for understanding historical costume design, advanced pattern cutting, detailed hand-finishing, and complex construction methods that have been passed down through generations.
-Patterns, when archived and decoded, can be studied through a hands-on education, without risking damage to fragile museum original garments.
-By making these documents accessible through our educational programs and Founding Memberships, we help protect the lineage of handcraft that is vanishing from American fashion education.
+Patterns, when archived and decoded, can be studied through a hands-on education, without risking damage to original, fragile museum garments.
+By making these documents and house codes accessible through our educational programs and Founding Memberships, we help protect the lineage of handcraft that is vanishing from American fashion education.

 Savoir-Faire: Safeguarding Cultural Heritage and Preservation of Haute Couture Know-How